Things That Fail a Home Inspection

 If your heating system smells of gas or produces carbon monoxide within the home, that’s bad news.
-A home inspector will also check for faulty wiring, cracks within the ductwork, and refrigerant leaks.
-A new HVAC appliance with installation can cost $10,000 or more.
+A home inspector will check for faulty wiring, cracks within your ductwork, and refrigerant leaks.
+An HVAC appliance with installation can cost $10,000 or higher.

 8. Hazardous materials

 General home inspections don’t test for hazardous materials.
 Still, if there are signs of them, the inspector will note it and even recommend you complete a specialized inspection.
 If a home is built before the 1980s, an inspector may advise the home to be specially checked for lead paint or asbestos.
 An inspector may advise the home to be checked for radon if there is a cracked foundation.
 Radon is the second leading cause of lung cancer (smoking is the first) and is silent and odorless.
 It seeps up through the soil as a natural process of breaking down in nature.